approvals/ApprovalTests.cpp/README.md

 ## ToString (ostream insertion)
 Often, you will need to create functions to allow objects to print their state.
 This is commonly done with on ostream `<< operator`.
 You can find examples here: [To String](/doc/ToString.md#top)

+## What's new?

+Check out the [Features](/doc/Features.md#top) page to see what we've been working on lately, or browse the [release notes](https://github.com/approvals/ApprovalTests.cpp/releases).

 ## Feedback